 Another important section is status codes.
 It is important to show the error codes with API endpoints where they are most likely to occur.
-This will helps users understand API response behavior quickly.
+This will help users understand API response behavior quickly.

 You can also provide a section on how to make HTTP requests.
-Although web developers are expected to know how to write HTTP request code and decipher response format, still most of the API documentations show how to get started with HTTP request calls in different languages.
+Although web developers are expected to know how to write HTTP request code and decipher response format, still most of the API documentation shows how to get started with HTTP request calls in different languages.

-As a technical writer, you can do that automatically by either an API specification tool or An API management tool.
+As a technical writer, you can do that automatically with either an API specification tool or An API management tool.

 Standardize your API documentation